RSAgr/RECYCLE_BOT/readme.txt

 https://www.youtube.com/watch?v=Jci8gWEP_9A&ab_channel=BansalTalks

 # License:
 This project is licensed under the MIT License.
-See the [LICENSE.txt](LICENSE.txt) file for more details.
+See the [LICENSE](LICENSE.txt) file for more details.

 Contributions are welcome!
 Please open a pull request or issue on GitHub if you have any suggestions or improvements.